Abeyoo/Final-ID8/replit.md

 - Prefers sign-in page as the landing experience instead of onboarding
 - Values clear, professional communication
 - Focuses on student-centered design and functionality
-- **2025-07-06**: Implemented Replit Auth with improved authentication flow
+- **2025-07-06**: Implemented hybrid authentication system
   - Created AuthChoice component with "Sign In" and "Create Account" options after clicking "Get Started"
-  - Sign In: Authenticates existing users directly to dashboard
+  - Sign In: Uses Replit OAuth for secure authentication of existing users
-  - Create Account: Authenticates new users and routes them through onboarding flow
+  - Create Account: Routes to traditional signup form, then to onboarding flow
-  - Maintained professional OAuth security while preserving familiar sign-up experience
+  - Hybrid approach: OAuth security for existing users, familiar form experience for new users

 ## Development Notes
 - Uses mock authentication with predefined user accounts for testing